Things to consider when designing your bathroom

 STANDARD STYLES – GLAMOUR ON A BUDGET

-Charcoal Grey is a neutral colour scheme and a cost-effective yet elegant solution.
-Charcoal grey adds texture and function to a bathroom, giving it an industrial chic look that pairs with almost all interior decoration styles.
+White/Charcoal is a neutral colour scheme and a cost-effective yet elegant solution.
+White/Charcoal adds texture and function to a bathroom, giving it an industrial chic look that pairs with almost all interior decoration styles.

 WHITE / GREY